 If no applicable ad hoc tribunal exists and the ICC does not have jurisdiction to prosecute a perpetrator, advocates might consider the prospect of setting up a new tribunal.
-Creating a temporary ad hoc tribunal to respond to a specific event or period of conflict is an extremely expensive and time-consuming option.
+Creating a temporary ad hoc tribunal to respond to a specific event or period of conflict is an extremely expensive 644 and time-consuming option.
 With the ICC in place, there is little political will at the international level to establish a new court.
 It is nearly impossible to set up such a tribunal without significant and ongoing sources of financial support.
 If funding is available, advocates should take into account several considerations, challenges, and best practices from other tribunals that can provide guidance in determining whether it is feasible to establish an appropriate ad hoc accountability mechanism.

 - (1) Location of the Mechanism: The Special Court for Sierra Leone (SCSL) was the first international tribunal to be established in the country where the crimes took place.
 The court's location presented an opportunity for greater connection and engagement between the court and the local population, but the location also presented practical problems.
 Security threats and safety concerns may dissuade advocates from pressing for a locally placed tribunal.
 Future tribunals will have to weigh the costs and benefits of locating the court in the country where the conflict occurred. - (2) Type of Court: The SCSL was the first hybrid court, where national judges and personnel worked alongside international judges and personnel towards the administration of justice.
 The hybrid experience in the ECCC has prompted mixed reviews.
 Future tribunals should consider whether the value of cultivating connections between the tribunal and the national judiciary, and between international and national staff, warrants the added risk of politicization and delay. - (3) Victim and Witness Involvement and Available Remedies: The ICTY and ICTR have faced criticism for not facilitating sufficient victim participation.
-Other tribunals, including the ECCC and the ICC, have given victims a more active role as participants, and have made reparations available in some circumstances. - (4) Scope of Jurisdiction: The ICTY, ECCC, SCSL, and ICTR were all created in direct response to widespread and systematic crimes committed over a protracted period, while the STL was created to respond to a single act of terrorism.
-The tribunals with a broader jurisdictional mandate were forced to concentrate their efforts on prosecuting the most serious criminal offenders, while lower level perpetrators either faced a different accountability mechanism or escaped prosecution altogether.
-The ICTY's capacity-building program helped ensure that lower level officials could still be held accountable.
-This program also helped local jurisdictions become more adept at handling the prosecution of domestic crimes.
-The STL has been criticized for devoting significant resources to a single incident affecting a small group of individuals.
+Other tribunals, including the ECCC and the ICC, have given victims a more active role as participants, and have made reparations available in some circumstances.